SimonIDUNN/BlockchainTP/README.md

 2. Then open a tab in your browser and go to the [Remix Ethereum IDE](https://remix.ethereum.org/).
     * Create **2** new files with the **.sol** extension, in the **contracts** folder.
     * Name them _EPFToken.sol_ and *NFT_Project.sol*
-    * Now click on the _aEPFToken.sol_ file in the github repository and copy/paste the code in the Remix one.
+    * Now click on the _EPFToken.sol_ file in the github repository and copy/paste the code in the Remix one.
     * Do the same for *NFT_Project.sol*

 _(Be sure to deploy the EPFToken first, we need it to create new characters!)_

 3. Open the SOLIDITY COMPILER tab.
     * Select the compiler version 0.8.0
     * Click on the __Compile EPFToken.sol__ button.